 Experience Learning is a bold new initiative with the goal of transforming the educational student experience at the University of Tennessee.
 Over a five-year period, UT will transform our culture to give students more opportunities to be involved in civic engagement, solve complex real-world problems, and contribute to the welfare of their communities as part of their regular course work.

 The purpose of Experience Learning is to help students apply the knowledge, skills, and values learned in the classroom to real-world challenges.
 Experience Learning also seeks to engage student learning through direct experience and intense reflection to increase knowledge, acquire lifelong learning and problem-solving skills, and elucidate values.

 Learn more about Experience Learning.

 Academic Plan and Milestones

 Following an academic plan will help students stay on track to graduate in four years.
 For all first-time, first-year, full-time, degree-seeking students, UT has implemented Universal Tracking (uTrack), an academic monitoring system designed to help students stay on track for timely graduation.
 In order to remain on track, students must complete the minimum requirements for each tracking semester, known as milestones.
 Milestones may include successful completion of specified courses and/or attainment of a minimum GPA.

-To see a sample academic plan and milestones for this major, please visit the undergraduate catalog.
+To see a sample academic plan and milestones for the following concentrations, visit the undergraduate catalog:

 For More Information